kogakure/website-11ty-stefanimhoff.de/src/posts/2022/defending-anti-nazi-principles.md

 - Authoritarianism
 - Socialism

-We should remember that it weren’t some “evil” people, who were the result of the war and its atrocities, but the collective acceptance and support for the five principles above.
+We should remember that it weren’t some “evil” people, who were the reason for the war and its atrocities, but the collective acceptance and support for the five principles above.

 It’s time to remind ourselves that the opposite of those values is the antidote against repeating the past.
 But unfortunately we can observe the opposite is happening.